feldera/feldera/docs/cloud.md

 eksctl create cluster -f eks-config.yaml
 ```

-This uses CloudFormation behind-the-scenes to to bring up an EKS cluster named
+This uses CloudFormation behind-the-scenes to bring up an EKS cluster named
-`feldera-eks` with three worker nodes, running in a newly created dedicated
+`feldera-eks` with three worker nodes (m5.large EC2 instances, specified in
+managedNodeGroups), running in a newly created dedicated VPC.
+It should take
-VPC.
-It should take roughly 15-20 minutes.
+roughly 15-20 minutes.

 `eksctl` will create the VPC in the `us-west-1` region which will run the EKS
 cluster.
 The cluster will be deployed across two availability zones (AZs).
 Each